JSNA Demography

 Life expectancy varies with deprivation and is a key high level inequalities outcome measure.
 Males born and living in the most deprived areas of the Island could expect to live 6.1 years less than those in the least deprived areas.
 Whilst females born and living in the most deprived areas of the Island could expect to live 2.3 years less than those in the least deprived areas.

-Figure 5 and 6: Trend in inequality between most and least deprived deciles of the IW for males and females
+Figure 5 and 6: Trend in inequality between most and least deprived deciles of the Isle of Wight for males and females

 Healthy life expectancy shows the years a person can expect to live in good health (rather than with a disability or in poor health).
 It is therefore a significant measure of a person's quality of life.